hyphacoop/handbook/guides.md

 We'll now send your first email to Mailinator, a cloud inbox that's helpful for email testing.
 Then you can confirm for yourself whether it works.

-5. Back in your GMail inbox, click "Compose" to create a new email message.
+5. Back in your Gmail inbox, click "Compose" to create a new email message.
 6. Click the "From" address, and select your new email address from the drop-down.
     <details>
       <summary>View Screenshot</summary>